DiRoots-Limited/DiRoots.One.Releases/docs/pages/QuickViews/QV-QuickViews.md

 ## Update Views

-Update the Views of the selected Rooms/Spaces.
-All views from the selected Rooms are going to be deleted and new views are going to be created.
+Update the views of the selected rooms/spaces.
+All the views of the selected rooms will be deleted and new views will be created.

 ```yaml
 #Note: